cloudposse/atmos/website/docs/quick-start/advanced/provision.md

   context variables specified in the command (`-s` flag) with the context variables defined in the stack configurations, finally finding the matching stack

-- Atmos finds the component `vpc` in the stack, processing all the inline configs and all the imports
+- Atmos finds the component `vpc` in the stack, processing all the inline configs and all the configs from the imports

 - Atmos deep-merges all the catalog imports for the `vpc` component and then deep-merges all the variables for the component defined in all sections (global `vars`, terraform `vars`, base components `vars`, component `vars`), producing the final variables for the `vpc` component in